 The character of Will Diaz in my novel “The Lawman” is based a lot on me.
 Like Will, I took a degree in Astro-Physics, a career field where people don’t go to the help wanted section to get a job.
 No, they go to the obits.
 The year I got my degree, no one really was in the mood to lie down and die and make room for me.
 So I’m now in the job market with a degree that is almost useless.

 So, when my favorite uncle started hinting around that it would be nice if I paid back my student loans.
 I went looking for a job.
 Fortunately, I was raised a cowboy, was physically tough, and didn’t scare easily.
 So one of the many job applications I put in was for the Alamosa Police Department.

 I also spent eight years in the U.S. Army as a Military Policeman and served with the 1st Armored Division during the Gulf War.

-I’m often times asked to ride along with the City, County, and State officers.
+But sometimes I miss police work.
+While I was there, I felt like I made a difference.
+Today, I’m often times asked to ride along with the City, County, and State officers.
 I always politely decline.
 I’m afraid if I ever did, I’d discover I miss it too much and want to go back.

 And I’m way too old start doing that again.